‘The deals are just horrible’: Shoppers say a lack of holiday discounts has dampened spending

 But now, nearly two years into a pandemic that has upended supply chains and made it harder for retailers to secure inventory quickly and cheaply, all of that is changing.
 Companies “finally see an opportunity to raise prices,” he said.
 “Brands haven’t had a window like this in a long time, so they’re cutting back on any sort of promotion, discount or reward.”

 Analysts say retailers have become more discerning in the types of products they mark down, and by how much.
-This season’s discounts, which range from 5 percent to 25 percent, are markedly lower the historical average of 10 percent to 30 percent, according to Impact Analytics and Cowen & Co.
+This season’s discounts, which range from 5 percent to 25 percent, are markedly lower than the historical average of 10 percent to 30 percent, according to Impact Analytics and Cowen & Co.
 Many stores have “the lowest level of clearance goods in five years or more,” Cowen analysts wrote in a recent research note.
 At Macy’s, executives said promotions across the industry hit a “historical low” in 2021.

 “Consumers have gotten used to deeper and deeper discounts but as we’ve emerged from the pandemic, you’re just not seeing those discounts anymore,” said Nela Richardson, chief economist for ADP.
 “Demand is so high that they’re just not necessary.”